Lina-Liuna/core-python/README.md

 2. Using decorators can cause strange behaviors in tools that do introspection, such as debuggers.
 3. Use the wraps decorator from the functools built-in module when you define your own decorators to avoid issues.

+#### item 27: Use comprehensions instead of map and filter
+##### Things to remember:
+1. List comprehensions are clearer than the map and filter built-in functions because they don’t require lambda expressions

+2. List comprehensions allow you to easily skip items from the input list, a behavior that map doesn’t support without help from filter.

+3. Dictionaries and sets may also be created using comprehensions.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?